-Once you’re approved for a merchant cash advance, you’ll receive a one-time cash infusion that will be repaid gradually as the lender will take a predetermined percentage of all sales revenue.
-Merchant cash advances can seem costly to first-time borrowers since they are taken so frequently and are calculated using factor rates.
-On the bright side, however, merchant cash advances offer many benefits that can be the right choice for many businesses.
+Once you’re approved for a merchant cash advance, you’ll receive a one-time cash infusion that you’ll repay based on a percentage of your sales revenue, determined by the lender.
+Merchant cash advances can seem costly to first-time borrowers since payments are taken daily or weekly and are calculated using factor rates.
+On the bright side, merchant cash advances can be beneficial to many small businesses.

-In short, invoice financing allows borrowers to collateralize outstanding invoices for a cash advance.
-The best part of invoice financing is that it does not accumulate debt that needs to be paid back.
-Instead, the cash advance is issued at a fraction of what the invoices are worth — typically, 80 to 90 percent of their value, less a processing fee.
+Accounts receivable financing allows borrowers to collateralize outstanding invoices for a cash advance.
+The best part of invoice financing is that it’s not debt.
+A cash advance is issued for a fraction of what the invoice is worth — typically, 80% to 90% of its value, less a processing fee.

-Invoice financing, although not the most affordable method of financing a small business, provides the best in convenience when it comes to getting out of a cash crunch.
+Accounts receivable financing, although not the most affordable method of funding a small business, can be useful in getting out of a cash crunch.

-Beware, however, that factor fees between 1 and 2 percent are often charged monthly until the invoices are paid in full.
-Below, we’ve outlined some of the main features and selling points of invoice financing:
+Note that factor fees between 1.0 and 2.0 are often charged weekly until the invoices are paid in full.

-- Repaid until invoices are paid by customer
+- Repaid when invoices are paid by the customer

 - Cash advances up to 80% of receivables

-Equipment financing is a loan specially purposed for the acquisition of capital-intensive equipment such as x-ray machines, heavy construction tools, and other expensive items.
-Most equipment loans have repayment terms of between 1 and 6 years and the equipment is not considered rightfully owned by the borrower until the loan is paid in full.
+Equipment financing is funding specially purposed for the acquisition of equipment, such as X-ray machines and heavy construction tools.
+Most internet equipment loans have repayment terms between 1 and 5 years, and the equipment isn’t considered owned by the borrower until the loan is paid in full.

 - 1-5 year term lengths